nodejs/security-wg/processes/cve_management_process.md

 * Announced

 When a new block of CVEs is received from Mitre they will be listed under the `Available` secion.

-These CVE's will be moved from the Available to Pending and Announced as outlined in the section titled `CVE Management process`.
+These CVEs will be moved from the Available to Pending and Announced as outlined in the section titled `CVE Management process`.

-In addition, when moving a CVE from Available such that there are less than 2 remaning CVE's a new block must be requested as follows:
+In addition, when moving a CVE from Available such that there are less than two remaining CVEs a new block must be requested as follows:

-* Use the Mitre request form https://cveform.mitre.org/ with the option `Request a Block of CVEs' to request a new block`.
+* Use the Mitre request form https://cveform.mitre.org/ with the option `Request a Block of CVEs to request a new block`.
 * The new block will be sent to the requestor through email.
 * Once the new block has been received, the requestor will add them to the Available list.